Brumby shooting: Opposition

 Whether the brumby should be considered a cultural icon or a pest is debated.
 Some regard it as a pest, like the rabbit, which has seen various eradication campaigns.

 The heritage value claim of brumbies has undergone testing.
 Conformation data and genetic markers from 36 horses – 16 selected horses from the Guy Fawkes River National Park (GFRNP) brumbies and 20 horses classified as Walers – were sampled and assessed by scientists from Sydney and Kentucky.
 It was concluded that neither group were "genetically unique" and that they were the product of continual introduction of outside horses.
 An investigation into the brumbies in Barmah National Park found that they had mainly originated from horses released by a local breeder after 1952 and that there was no significant long-term population of wild horses in the park area prior to this date, thus debunking claims as to their genetic and historical significance.

-The Animal Justice Party opposes the aerial and ground shooting of brumbies and would outlaw the use of all lethal control methods on brumbies in favour of safe, humane and effective fertility control methods.
+The Animal Justice Party opposes the aerial and ground shooting of feral horses and would outlaw the use of all lethal control methods on brumbies in favour of what it claims as safe, humane and effective fertility control methods.
+These methods are likely to be ineffective and cost prohibitive, whilst failing to resolve the critical impacts of feral horses on endangered species and habitats.